7.4 Change Management, Governance, Adoption, and Sponsorship

 Key Takeaways

-• Resistance is information about risk, loss, workload, trust, or unclear value; it should be diagnosed before it is labeled as negativity.
+• Resistance is information about risk, loss, workload, trust, or unclear value, and should be diagnosed before being labeled negativity.

 Change management is the disciplined work of moving people, processes, systems, and structures from a current state to a desired future state.
-At the SHRM-SCP level, change is not only a communication plan.
-It is an enterprise risk and execution discipline that requires sponsorship, stakeholder analysis, capability building, and measurable adoption.
+At the SHRM-SCP level it is an enterprise risk and execution discipline, not just a communication plan.
+Three named models anchor the tested content:

 Change Governance Elements